 Treats Hot Spots

-Hot spots are a common bacterial skin infection in dogs that allergies, bug bites, and fleas can cause.
+Hot spots are a common bacterial skin infection in dogs that can be caused by allergies, bug bites, fleas, and other skin infections.
 Soak a clean cloth in diluted white vinegar to treat hot spots, wring it out, and place it directly onto the affected area.
 Leave the cloth on for about ten minutes, and then remove it.
 This will help to disinfect and dry out the hot spot.
 Repeat this process a few times daily until the hot spot starts healing.

 Cleans Ears

 Ear infections are common in dogs and can cause itching, discomfort, and pain.
-You can use white vinegar to clean your dog's ears, which will help to prevent infections.
-Mix together equal parts white vinegar and water, and then apply the solution to the inside of your dog's ear with a cotton ball or pad.
-Avoid using Q-tips, as they can injure your dog's ear canal.
-Gently rub the base of your dog's ear to help the solution go deep into the ear canal, and then let your dog shake its head to remove any debris or dirt.
+Green tea, known for its anti-inflammatory properties, can also be used as an alternative natural remedy for ear cleaning.
+You can use white vinegar to clean your dog’s ears, which will help to prevent infections.
+Mix together equal parts white vinegar and water, and then apply the solution to the inside of your dog’s ear with a cotton ball or pad.
+Avoid using Q-tips, as they can injure your dog’s ear canal.
+Gently rub the base of your dog’s ear to help the solution go deep into the ear canal, and then let your dog shake its head to remove any debris or dirt.

 Repels Fleas